 Once you've set up the action, click the Done button.

-If you want, you can line up multiple actions in a single batch update block.
+If you want, you can line up multiple actions in a single batch update extension.
 Just click the Add action button again to add more update actions.
 To remove an action, click on that action, then click on the Remove action button.

 Once you're done configuring the actions, you can click the Update records button.
 If you change your mind right after clicking, you can also click the Undo button.

-For any batch update block that's already been configured, you can use the update records button again to repeat the batch update process.
+For any batch update extension that's already been configured, you can use the update records button again to repeat the batch update process.
 This is great for repeated workflows, like approving every item in a view or re-sorting select options.